 My name is Yam, and my nickname is Yambo, which has become the artistic name and studio name over time.
 I’m a self-taught artist, and I’ve been interested in working with electronic music as a child but, over time, got more and more into the visual side.
 In 2008, I started to work with 3D.

 The first step was working with Cinema4D.
-It was version R11 if I remember correctly, and it was pretty challenging to learn it.
+It was version R11, if I remember correctly, and it was pretty challenging to learn it.
 So I signed up for a local VFX school in Israel, but the time before the course should’ve started was too long, so I began experimenting with the software alone.
 As time passed, I realized that there were numerous different resources, and I could make some progress just by digging the internet and finding solutions to the things I need.
 Eventually, I canceled my attendance at the VFX Course and continued learning 3D & Design alone over the next three years.
-When I felt ready, I prepared my first showreel and sent it to some production houses in Tel Aviv.
+When I felt ready, I prepared my first showreel and sent it to Tel Aviv production houses.
 I was accepted for the first one, and the rest is history.
 The Yambo Studio was founded in 2015, and since then, we are proud to provide endless visual solutions to our different clients.

 A good piece of advice would be first to choose the right tools.
 I find so many schools teaching tools that are not relevant for the industry, and it’s a shame.
 Once you understand which tools you should learn and decide on them, I think a good piece of advice would be to know your resources, whether you are self-taught or formally trained.
 I believe that having the ability to find solutions to your problems, learn new techniques alone, and grow over time is the key to success.